 Let's also be clear what we mean by sundry charges.
 These fall into two categories.
 Although we find that the terminology can vary from one country to another, let's call the first category 'disbursements'.
 For the most part, these are readily identifiable as they are payments to third parties; court filing-fees, title search fees, company's office charges etc. These are distinct from the second category, which is what this blog post is about, variously referred to as office expenses, bureau charges, tolls, faxes, forms, postage, photocopying and stationery.
 In other words they tend to be operational consumables.

-The morning after a family wedding back in New Zealand last year saw a small group of us head out to a cafe for brunch.
+The morning after a family wedding back in New Zealand a few years ago, a small group of us headed out to a cafe for brunch.
 We all ordered and I paid at the counter – about $140.
 As all the meals were brought out, my brother-in-law asked the waitress for some tomato sauce.
 She duly returned with a very small saucer of sauce (I estimate 3 tablespoons) and said; “that will be 70 cents thanks".

 My brother-in-law just paid but we all looked at one another.
 Seriously?
 You can imagine the comments that were made amongst us after the waitress was out of earshot.
 I concluded that it was the overt pettiness of the charge that irritated me rather than the cost itself.
 Perhaps ironically, if the bill had been $141 and the tomato sauce included in the charge I would not have batted an eyelid.
 Indeed I wouldn't have known any different.